moreh-dev/moreh-2024docs-test/Tutorials/Baichuan2_Tutorial/1_Prepare_Finetuning.md

 ## Verifying PyTorch Installation

 Run the following command to ensure that the torch package is imported correctly and the MoAI Accelerator is recognized.
-If you encounter any issues during this process, please refer to the  (troubleshooting TBA).

 ```bash
 $ python